The most counter-intuitive way to fight arthritis pain

 How to Start Exercising Away Your Arthritis Today

-When I talk about exercise to my arthritis patients, they often say to me: “That may be true, but how can I even start exercising if my joints hurt so bad?”
+When considering starting an exercise plan many arthritis sufferers often wonder: “How can I even start exercising if my joints hurt so bad?”
 It’s a great question and the answer is a surprisingly simple one: Start with easy, low-impact exercises and gradually increase the duration and intensity of those exercises.

 “Low-impact” exercise doesn’t necessarily mean less beneficial to your body.
 All “low impact” really means is that the exercises are not as rough on your bones and joints as high-impact exercises.
 Anything that involves sprinting and jumping can be considered a high-impact exercise.
 Low-impact exercises give you a good workout without pounding and jarring your bones and joints.